Check out our videos of the performances and photographs of the entire week from past years on our multimedia page.

 If you are already enrolled, please see the Participant's Page for duty assignments and casting.

-Participants from all over the US and abroad will come together in New York City from June 23rd - 28th, 2014 to train for one intensive week with the Art of Combat company in the skills needed to create extraordinary fights for stage and screen.
+Participants from all over the US and abroad will come together in New York City from July 6th-11th, 2015 to train for one intensive week with the Art of Combat company in the skills needed to create extraordinary fights for stage and screen.
 Classes will include stage combat, historical fencing, acting the fight, finding your angles and much more.
 The workshop will culminate in a show that will be performed in New York City.

 Each year we end the workshop with a live performance at the Access Theatre in New York City.
 We do this for two main reasons: